Feature request #204

 3. Longer term, introduce the GDAL Warp function to do raster projection conversion on-the-fly.

-#1 Updated by Giovanni Manghi about 11 years ago
+#1 Updated by Giovanni Manghi almost 12 years ago

 - Resolution set to invalid